What’s the diagnosis? Pick up essential medical science, learn how to think (and act) like a doctor and apply your new skills to real clinical cases.

 14 days commencing:

 From broken bones to terminal illness, learn how the body shuts down and recovers on our Medicine course.
-You’ll learn everything from the toes up, including anatomy, physiology and genetics plus infectious pathology and psychiatry.
-We’ll also branch out into medical ethics, answering critical questions and citing real life case studies for an immersive learning experience.
+You’ll learn everything from the toes up, whether it’s anatomy, physiology or infectious pathology.
+Prepare to branch out into medical ethics, answering critical questions and citing real life case studies for an immersive learning experience.

 Learning in a small group (no more than 8 students and often fewer) means that you get quality time with your teacher and ask as many questions as you like!
 Through interactive learning, our teachers will guide you through new concepts and assign you practice tasks to build your knowledge and skills.
 You will also have an opportunity for group work, independent research, and homework assignments to be discussed in class.
 Small classes mean everyone gets to have their say, and students learn from debating with one another, as well as from their tutor.